-The dynamic B.F.A. program has garnered praise for its emphasis on artistic exploration, self-expression, and technique-building through intensive study of ballet, modern and contemporary dance, jazz, improvisation, hip-hop, composition, and pedagogy.
+The dynamic B.F.A. in Dance: Contemporary Dance program has garnered praise for its emphasis on artistic exploration, self-expression, and technique-building through intensive study of ballet, modern and contemporary dance, jazzdance, improvisation, hip-hop, composition, and pedagogy.
 In addition, the school hosts renowned guest choreographers each semester, who visit campus to create new works for Conservatory dancers or to reconstruct masterworks, teach classes, and provide career advice and support.
 Connecting students to today's leading artists gives young dancers invaluable insight into the creative process, and offers an opportunity to work closely with the artists who are shaping the field.

 The Conservatory offers students an ideal environment in which to learn and grow.
 Not only is the school set in the heart of the culturally rich city of Boston, it also boasts a multidisciplinary campus where dancers and choreographers interact daily with musicians, actors, singers, and composers.
 In addition, the school's recent merger with Berklee will give students access to the college's state-of-the-art technologies and allow them to take advantage of Berklee's leading courses in entrepreneurship, career skills, and professional development.

 The Conservatory's contemporary dance program is designed for students who possess strong technical abilities, but also understand that artistry comes from drawing on every aspect of the whole person.
 They are self-directed learners who desire new experiences not only as dancers, but also as choreographers, teachers, and scholars.
 Most importantly, Conservatory dance students are open-minded, imaginative, and bold, driven to become not only the best artists they can be, but also the best individuals they can be.